NNNIC/psgg-javascript-sample/README.md

    If a statemachine files exists, run clean.bat
 2. Execute StateGo.
 3. Select "Create New State machine".
+Å@ a) Changed the starter kit path to '(this project folder)/starterkit'
+   b) Choose 'Javascript starter kit'.
 4. Set TestControl as state machine name.
-5. Set document folder to playground/doc
+5. Set document folder to '(this project folder)/playground/doc'.
-6. Set source folder to playground/public/js
+6. Set source folder to '(this project folder)/playground/public/js'.
 7. Create your state mchine.

 ## FILES